Code-Institute-Submissions/the_appleshop/README.md

 STATICFILES_STORAGE = 'custom_storages.StaticStorage'

+* Finally, the project can be run by executing

+python3 manage.py runserver

 # Deployment on Heroku

-In order to deploy this project to the web, please create an account at https://heroku.com/ and create an app with a unique name, region Europe.
+* In order to deploy this project to the web, please create an account at https://heroku.com/ and create an app with a unique name, region Europe.
 Write down the provided url for later call to run the project.

 * Please setup a Dyno for Postgres DB in the dashboard to setup postgres DATABASE_URL